Goober Peas

 The lyrics of "Goober Peas" are a description of daily life during the latter part of the Civil War for Southerners.
 After being cut off from the rail lines and their farm land, they had little to eat aside from boiled peanuts (or "goober peas") which often served as an emergency ration.
 Peanuts were also known as pindars and goobers.

-Publication date on the earliest sheet music is 1866, published by A. E. Blackmar in New Orleans.
+The earliest sheet music for the song was published in 1866, published by A. E. Blackmar in New Orleans.
 Blackmar humorously lists A. Pindar as the lyricist and P. Nutt as the composer.